ElongMasg/elongmasg.github.io/content/authors/liuxingbo/_index.md

 ---
 # Display name
-title: jiahang Chen 陈加航
+title: Xingbo Liu 刘兴博

 # Full name (for SEO)
-first_name: Jiahang
+first_name: xingbo
-last_name: Chen
+last_name: Liu

 # Username (this should match the folder name)
 authors:
-  - 陈加航
+  - 刘兴博

 # Is this the primary user of the site?
 superuser: false